 For periodontal disease and oral disease treatment, your costs may vary, depending on the need for anesthesia, the types of treatment and their locations, and other factors that can cause fees to vary so widely.
 If budget is your concern, speak to Dr. Brusky and his friendly staff at your next appointment.
 Together we’ll help you figure out a life-improving solution that works within your budget.

-Patients in Howard, De Pere, Seymour, Pulaski, and Shawano who suffer from periodontal disease are encouraged to ask Green Bay-area dentist Dr. Brusky about treatment options at your next dental appointment.
+Patients in Howard, De Pere, Seymour, Pulaski, and Shawano who suffer from periodontal disease are encouraged to contact Dr. Brusky about treatment options at their next dental appointment.
 Call (920) 662-1440 to schedule.